-Harry and Meghan to touch down in UK for first time since Jubilee
+Harry and Meghan to touch down in UK for first time since jubilee

-Harry and Meghan will appear at events in London and Manchester, as well as jetting off to Germany to mark the one year countdown to the Invictus Games.
+Prince Harry and Meghan Markle will appear at events in London and Manchester, as well as jetting off to Germany to mark the one year countdown to the Invictus Games.

-It is not known what day the couple will arrive on British soil, or if they will visit the Queen in Balmoral, but it is thought unlikely they will bring their children Archie and Lili on the working trip.
+It is not know if the couple will visit the Queen in Balmoral, but it is thought unlikely they will bring their children Archie and Lili on the working trip.

 They will head to Manchester on Monday for the One Young World summit, an event which brings together young leaders from more than 190 countries.